Visualization of nuclear many-body correlations with the most probable configuration of nucleons

 \subsection{Set up}

-We take Hartree-Fock (HF) and HF+BCS wave functions with SLy4 Skyrme effective interaction \cite{CBH98} for the HF and the constant-gap approximation for the BCS.
+We take Hartree-Fock (HF) and HF+BCS wave functions with the SLy4 Skyrme effective interaction \cite{CBH98} for the HF part and the constant-gap approximation for the BCS part.
+The HF+BCS state is obtained as usual by adjusting the Fermi energies to get the correct average particle numbers.
 We impose the axial and reflection symmetries, and the time-reversal symmetry \cite{Va73}.
 Note that, in the present calculation, the wave function is given as a product of the neutron and proton parts, each of which depends only on the neutron and proton coordinates, respectively.
 Therefore, there is no explicit correlation between neutrons and protons, and the maximum search can be carried out separately.
 The maximum search is performed with the conjugate gradient (CG) method \cite{NR} starting from a random initial configuration for the set of spatial coordinates.

-One needs the wave function $\Psi(x_1,x_2,\dots,x_N)$ for any given set of coordinates.
+One needs values of the wave function $\Psi(x_1,x_2,\dots,x_N)$ for any given set of coordinates.
 The wave function of a HF state is given by a Slater determinant.
-The HF+BCS state is obtained as usual by adjusting the Fermi energies to get the correct average particle numbers.
 The wave function of the $N$-particle component of a HF+BCS state is given by a Pfaffian.
 See Appendix \ref{app:bcs} for the explicit expression of the BCS wave function in the coordinate-space representation.